We provide a number of clinics to cater for both routine and quick access appointments. Please see the links for further information on these clinics.

 If you are booking a quick access appointment, you may have to forego seeing your usual doctor, although we will try and cater to your requests where we can.

-As most of our doctors are part-time, it would be preferable if you were to become familiar with at least a couple of the doctors at the surgery.
+As our doctors are part-time, it would be preferable if you were to become familiar with at least a couple of the doctors at the surgery.
 Please see the table below for usual doctors sessions during the week.
 This will alter as a result of leave and other surgery commitments.

 |GP||Mon am||Mon pm||Tues am||Tues pm||Wed am||Wed pm||Thurs am||Thur pm||Fri am||Fri pm|